utahplt/TrackedFloats.jl/README.md

 ### Configuring the injector

-FloatTracker can *inject* `NaN`s at random points in your program to help you find places where you might not be handling exceptional values properly: this technique can help you find `NaN` kills before they happen in a production environment.
+TrackedFloats can *inject* `NaN`s at random points in your program to help you find places where you might not be handling exceptional values properly: this technique can help you find `NaN` kills before they happen in a production environment.

 ```julia
 # Inject 2 NaNs